mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 +2 to +7 Roll 1d6+1 to determine how much the sophisticated race enhances psionic potential; or the Referee decides the value of the DM
-A career path has explored the character’s Latent Psionic Potential, yet never fully exploited it
+A career path has explored the character's Latent Psionic Potential, yet never fully exploited it

 +2 The character has undergone some training but never in a